FlaringPhoenix/Ptero-Status/README.md

 });
 ```

+## Existing Example
+See Pterostatus working in a live environment in the #server-status channel of [this Discord server](https://discord.gg/XstuVD8JmT)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.